-Management, monitoring and improving outcomes forpeople
+Management, monitoring and improving outcomes for people

 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 QOF is a system intended to improve the quality of general practice and reward good practice.
-The most recent published results showed that the practice had achieved 100% of the total number of points available, with 7% exception reporting.
+The most recent published results showed that the practice had achieved 97% of the total number of points available, with 7% exception reporting.
 This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014/2015 showed;
+Data from 2014/2015 showed:

-- Performance for diabetes related indicators was 100%, which was above the CCG average of 92% and the national average of 89%.
-Exception reporting for these indicators was 12%, which was in line with the CCG average of 12% and the national average of 11%. - Performance for chronic obstructive pulmonary disease related indicators was 100%, which was above the CCG average of 98% and the national average of 96%.
-Exception reporting for these indicators was 5%, which was lower than the CCG and national averages of 12%. - Performance for mental health related indicators was 100%, which was above the CCG average of 92% and the national average of 93%.
-Exception reporting for these indicators was 18%, which was higher than the CCG average of 12% and the national average of 11%.
-Evidence showed that patients who had not had recent treatment for poor mental health had been automatically excepted by the clinical system.
+- Performance for diabetes related indicators was 83%, which was below the CCG and national averages of 89%.
+Exception reporting for these indicators was 8%, which was lower than the CCG average of 13% and the national average of 11%. - Performance for chronic obstructive pulmonary disease related indicators was 100%, which was above the CCG and national averages of 96%.
+Exception reporting for these indicators was 6%, which was lower than the CCG average of 14% and the national average of 12%. - Performance for mental health related indicators was 100%, which was above the CCG a and national averages of 93%.
+Exception reporting for these indicators was 5%, which was lower than the CCG average of 13% and the national average of 11%.

 The practice participated in local audits, national benchmarking, accreditation, peer review and research.
 Clinical audits demonstrated quality improvement.
 Clinical audits had been completed in the last year, two of these were completed audits where the improvements made were implemented and monitored.
-The practice carried out audits relating to MHRA and CAS alerts, and made changes to patient care in line with safety recommendations.
+For example, the practice had undertaken an audit of antibiotic prescribing in respiratory tract infections.
+This had led to an overall reduction in the prescribing of antibiotics.